Rahulathreya45/Market_research_tool/README.md

 ## Features

-- Added wikipedia loader
+- **Automated Research:** Enter the company name and Market Researcher scours the web using advanced search technology to gather relevant information.
-- Parallel web scraping for faster results
+- **Fast and Efficient:** Parallel web scraping ensures rapid results, while a well-structured PDF report streamlines your research process.
-- output as a PDF file in well structured manner
-- Displays Original Sources
+- **Transparent Sources:** Access and review the original sources used in your report for complete confidence in the data.

 ## Run Locally